Statistics & Probabilities Intro

-A random vibration signal seems hard to describe quantitatively.
-Just answering the question, “How big is it?” is challenging.
-This section covers some of the ways random signals are quantified, including statistical measures (such as the mean value) and probability distributions (such as the normal curve).
-The course also covers product design applications, such as tolerances and fatigue analysis.
+It seems difficult to describe a random vibration signal quantitatively.
+Even the question, “How large is the signal?” is challenging.
+This section covers some of the ways random signals are quantified, including statistical measures, such as the mean value, and probability distributions, such as the normal curve.
+It also covers product design applications, such as tolerances, and fatigue analysis.

-In this section, it is assumed that a continuous vibration signal, x(t), has been digitized into a sequence of numbers, xn, n = 1, …, N, used for the analysis.
+In this section, we assume that a continuous vibration signal, x(t), has been digitized into a sequence of numbers, xn, n = 1, …, N, for analysis.